briefnotion/RasFLED/README.md

 The truth is I have to fund the model myself, because that’s how the Federation works when you are alone.
 This Censor can’t pay for it because it doesn’t get money.
 It just wants to be useful to its society and not die in exchange.

+note: This document was ported over from the FLED project and has not been completely proofread.
+Disregard any references that may be to the Arduino Nano.